cal-itp/data-infra/airflow/README.md

 We have a [GitHub Action](../.github/workflows/deploy-airflow.yml) that runs when PRs touching this directory merge to the `main` branch.
 The GitHub Action updates the requirements sourced from [requirements.txt](./requirements.txt) and syncs the [DAGs](./dags) and [plugins](./plugins) directories to the bucket that Composer watches for code/data to parse.
 As of 2023-07-18, this bucket is `us-west2-calitp-airflow2-pr-171e4e47-bucket`.

+### Upgrading Airflow Itself

 Our production Composer instance is called [calitp-airflow2-prod](https://console.cloud.google.com/composer/environments/detail/us-west2/calitp-airflow2-prod/monitoring); its configuration (including worker count, Airflow config overrides, and environment variables) is manually managed through the web console.
 When scoping upcoming upgrades to the specific Composer-managed Airflow version we use in production, it can be helpful to grab the corresponding list of requirements from the [Cloud Composer version list](https://cloud.google.com/composer/docs/concepts/versioning/composer-versions), copy it into `requirements-composer-[COMPOSER_VERSION_NUMBER]-airflow-[AIRFLOW_VERSION_NUMBER].txt`, change [Dockerfile.composer](./Dockerfile.composer) to reference that file (deleting the previous equivalent) and modify the `FROM` statement at the top to grab the correct Airflow and Python versions for that Composer version, and build the image locally.

-It is desirable to keep our local testing image closely aligned with the production image, so the `FROM` statement in [Dockerfile](./Dockerfile) should always reflect the same Airflow version and Python version that are being run in the Composer-managed production environment.
+It is desirable to keep our local testing image closely aligned with the production image, so the `FROM` statement in our automatically deployed [Dockerfile](./Dockerfile) should always be updated after a production Airflow upgrade reflect the same Airflow version and Python version that are being run in the Composer-managed production environment.